-How are Part 91 aviation teams affected the Covid-19 vaccine mandate?
-Aviation directors share their thoughts for my November AINsight guest column in Aviation International News.
-View original article.
+How are Part 91 aviation teams affected by the Covid-19 vaccine mandate?
+Aviation directors share their thoughts with me for my guest column in Aviation International News.
+View original AINsight article.

 Over the past few weeks, I’ve been meeting in person with flight department leaders, in part to gauge their current operational climate.
 And it didn’t take me long to see that the massive demand for business aviation has returned.

 It’s true that flight departments have never been busier.
 But that tremendous surge in demand isn’t occurring without its share of challenges.

 For one, I’ve also had a few meetings and telephone calls with aviation directors who’ve lost staff due to their company’s Covid-19 vaccine mandates.
 Or they tell me that they anticipate a need to replace employees who inevitably don’t plan to comply with these mandates.

 I’m afraid that this is yet another perfect storm in the making.

 On the one hand, we have 18-plus months of pent-up demand for private air travel looming.
 And on the other, we’re facing a potential talent and supply chain shortage.
 That means we’ll struggle to answer the demand if we don’t have the resources to maintain, schedule, and fly the aircraft.

 To better understand—and confirm—if there indeed are widespread, aviation-related issues regarding the vaccine mandates, I sent out a short survey across a wide spectrum of flight departments.
 I was gratified to find that 24 directors responded to the survey confidentially.
 And a handful agreed to talk with me one-on-one about their unique challenges.